Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals and Bobby Witt Jr. (.425 slugging percentage over his past 10 games, including one homer), take on starter Reese Olson and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+The Kansas City Royals and Bobby Witt Jr., who went 2-for-3 with a triple last time in action, take on Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Astros.
+He had two hits (going 2-for-3 with a triple) in his most recent game against the Tigers.

 Sportsbook Promo Codes